 After you have successfully cleaned car vents, there might still be some bad odors coming out of them.
 Although this is a pretty common problem, it’s easy to fix it.

 If you’re a professional car detailer, this is a great way to earn some extra money by adding this option for your clients.

 For this, you’re going to need some high-quality odor remover.
-I recommend you use this Turtle Wax Odor-X Multi-Surface Cleaner (check the price on Amazon now).
+I recommend you use the Turtle Wax Odor-X Multi-Surface Cleaner (check below).

 Follow these steps to flush the AC system: